irenetrampoline/irenetrampoline.github.io/_posts/2017-07-28-how-to-make.md

 # Envy is a great motivator

+If you're nervous about working with code, feel free to check out [Medium](medium.com) or [Wordpress](wordpress.com).
+But if you want more freedom---to make things simpler or more complicated---read on.

 Thanks to open source communities, we can now shamelessly rip off other people's blogs.
 In particular, [Jekyll](https://jekyllrb.com/) has become a popular static site generator useful for building websites out of Markdown and sharing them with others.

 This [Lagom template](https://github.com/swanson/lagom) is courtesy of [Matt Swanson](https://mdswanson.com/about/), an Indiana software engineer.